brightmart/nlu_sim/README.md

 -------------------------------------------------------------------------
   this is a placeholder

-to be continued. for any problem, concat brightmart@hotmail.com
+to be continued. for any problem, contact brightmart@hotmail.com